Eurasia Party

+History and origins

 Often seen to be a form of National Bolshevism, one of the basic ideas that underpin Eurasian theories is that Moscow, Berlin and Paris form a natural geopolitical axis because a line or axis from Moscow to Berlin will pass through the vicinity of Paris if extended.
-Dugin and the party foresee an eternal world conflict between land and sea, between the United States and Russia.
+Dugin and his Eurasia Party foresee an eternal world conflict between land and sea, between the United States and Russia.
 He believes: "In principle, Eurasia and our space, the heartland (Russia), remain the staging area of a new anti-bourgeois, anti-American revolution".
 According to Dugin's book The Basics of Geopolitics (1997): "The new Eurasian empire will be constructed on the fundamental principle of the common enemy: the rejection of Atlanticism, strategic control of the USA, and the refusal to allow liberal values to dominate us.
 This common civilisational impulse will be the basis of a political and strategic union".
 The party has been deemed neo-fascist by critics, a label Dugin denies.

 The Eurasia Party was founded by Dugin shortly before George W. Bush's visit to Russia at the end of May 2002.
-The party hopes to play a key role in attempts to resolve the objective of setting the stage for Dugin's dream of a Russian strategic alliance with European and Middle Eastern states, primarily Iran.
+The party hopes to play a key role in attempts to resolve the Chechen problem, with the objective of setting the stage for Dugin's dream of a Russian strategic alliance with European and Middle Eastern states, primarily Iran and states like Germany.

+Eurasia Movement

+The Eurasia Party is affiliated with the Eurasia Movement, a National Bolshevik Russian political movement founded in 2001 by the political scientist Aleksandr Dugin.

+The movement follows the neo-Eurasian ideology, which adopts an eclectic mixture of Russian patriotism, Orthodox faith, anti-modernism, and even some Bolshevik ideas.
+It opposes "American" values such as liberalism, capitalism, and modernism.